Log in

 Tax treatment of involuntary overtime: permanent extension

-For overtime for which legal overtime pay is due, the tax authorities have provided a tax-friendly treatment for years.
-This involves a reduction of advance tax levy for the employer and a reduction of the advance tax levy for the employee.
+For overtime that requires legal overtime pay, the tax authorities have provided a tax-friendly treatment for years.
+This includes a reduction of advance tax levy for both the employer and the employee.

 Read more in our theme series: 'Tax reductions'